 Well, if you’re reading this article, you’re already considering one alternative in the form of Weebly.
 Which is great because the philosophies and features of these two solutions are so different that they’re almost clashing.

-So if you’re still hesitating between Weebly and WordPress.org, we’ve compared all their differences to help you decide.
+So if you’re still hesitating between Weebly and WordPress.org (the open source product), we’ve compared all their differences to help you decide.
 As always, there is a lot to consider depending on the kind of website you need, so make sure you go through all the points!

 Weebly: this is almost unfair because Weebly is probably the easiest website builder to use in the world.
-You can read our full review here, but the main point is that it uses a drag and drop editor to create your website as easily as if you were drawing it on a piece of paper.
+You can read our full review here, but the main point is that it uses a drag and drop editor to create your website as easily.
 They also have an excellent App Center where you can enhance your site through all kinds of gizmos and add-ons.

 Lean back and watch our video review to see Weebly in action:

 WordPress: how should we put this….
 WordPress is not for the faint-hearted.
 If the consecutive letters FTP, CSS and HTML scare you, you might want to look away now.
 So yes, you will need some technical knowledge to create your website and to update it.
 You will need to trawl through lines of code.

 And although the new Gutenberg version will remove a lot of the editing pain, you’ll still need to spend quite a bit of time reading instructions, tutorials and forum posts.
 Overall, your learning curve will be much steeper.
 On the plus side, some website hosts offer a one-click installation so at least installing it is not all that bad.

 This tutorial shows you how the One.com 1-click installation works: